-8.1.2 Memory Required for Inst and Data Storage
+8.1.2 Memory Required for Instruction and Data Storage

 Next, we address how much instruction memory would be required by a FG core.
 Based on the iterations we sampled, the total number of unique static instructions in each kernel is 277 for Narrowphase, 177 for Island Processing, and 221 for Cloth.
 With 32-bit instructions, the largest kernel can be stored with 1.1KB of local memory.
 With 64-bit instructions, the largest kernel can be stored with 2.2KB of local memory.
 To allow any FG core to be utilized in any parallel phase, we allocate enough memory to store the code for all three kernels.
-This requires 2.7KB for 32-bit instructions (1.1KB for Narrowphase, 0.7KB for Island Processing, and 0.9KB for Cloth.)
+This requires 2.7KB for 32-bit instructions (1.1KB for

-Figure 9: (a) Coarse-grain vs Fine-grain Execution Time - (b) Instruction Mix of Fine-grain Kernels
+Figure 10: (a) IPC of Different Fine-grain Core Types - (b) Number of Fine-grain Cores Required per Type to Achieve 30 FPS